 I left the eyebrows and the games, and between streets and trees, between doors and windows, I tried my best to live.
 In the end, I felt more miserable than ever, and more destitute.
 Ultimately I returned to those kind animals — the well-wishers — hopeful that I could be reassured, that they might calm my nervous hands with their gentle paws, to adopt me into their care, to lead me and find me a new home.
 My hands they overlooked, however, and then declined to redirect me.
 Instead, they gave me a new hat, and a matching cane with someone else’s notches, then set me on my way.

 I don’t doubt their wisdom.
 These people are designed to be as wise as they are virtuous.
 They do not see the hazard in me, and this is assuring.
 I absorb their illusions and it makes me feel better.

-On the sidewalk, people were momentarily curious of me.
+On the sidewalk, people were momentarily curious about me.
 Moving their eyes from cane to hat — a vertical line continually repeated — they seemed to regard me sympathetically.
-On occasion they smiled.
+On occasion, they smiled.

 I decided, then: this new hat was superior to the old, and the cane made for it a genial companion.
 I thought: Perhaps I’ll find new things that they can do in unity, this hat and this cane.
 I fell into a reverie, contemplating an adequate future.

 Owen Wyke lives alternately in Boston and northeast Connecticut.
 He edits the web journal Gone Lawn, was a founding member of the Step Chamber literary collective, and is currently co-writing a literary computer fantasy game titled “The Pale City.”